-- This is a multicenter, randomized, double-blind, placebo-controlled, parallel-group Phase 3 study to evaluate the safety and efficacy of MT10109L in treating LCL.
+- This is a multicenter, randomized, double-blind, placebo-controlled, parallel-group Phase 3 study to evaluate the safety and efficacy of MT10109L in treating GL with or without concurrent treatment of LCL.
+Participants may receive up to 3 interventions. - Participants are adults \geq 18 years of age with moderate to severe GL at maximum frown (assessed by both the investigator and participant using the FWS [investigator and participant ratings must be the same for GL]) and bilaterally symmetrical moderate to severe LCL at maximum smile (same grade on both sides of the face as assessed by the investigator only). - The primary efficacy measure is the investigators' and participants' assessments of GL severity at maximum frown using the FWS, and the primary timepoint is Day 30 after the first treatment.

+- During the retreatment period (from Day 180 through Day 330), participants who meet retreatment criteria will receive up to 2 blinded interventions of the same study intervention received in the first period (MT10109L 20 U, 44 U, or placebo).
+[REDACTED] - Participants who complete the study will have an exit visit at Day 360.
 [REDACTED]

-- Participants are adults \geq 18 years of age

-[REDACTED]

-[REDACTED].

-- The primary efficacy measure is the investigators' and participants' assessments of LCL at maximum smile using the FWS, and the primary timepoint is Day 30 after the first intervention.

-- Participants will attend a Screening Visit up to 28 days before enrollment on Day 1.
-All screening procedures must be completed up to 28 days prior to Day 1 and the results must be available to the investigator prior to randomization on Day 1.

-• [REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED]

-- Participants who complete the study will have an exit visit at Day 360.

-• [REDACTED]